 Their protest was viewed as an act of betrayal to their own country in the eyes of the Olympic Committee and the spectators.
 However, as they claimed victories for the United States of America, their brethren were claiming losses everyday in a country that they helped build.

-Martin Luther King Jr., one of the most prominent civil rights leaders of the sixties had been assassinated just six months prior.
+Martin Luther King Jr. had been assassinated just six months prior.
 African Americans were protesting the Vietnam War, wondering why they were being drafted to fight for a country that treated them as second class citizens.
-Riots were erupting throughout the country in the name of equality and the fight for civil rights.
+Riots were erupting throughout the country in the name of equality and the fight for rights.

 Carlos and Smith were suspended by the U.S. Olympic Committee as a consequence for their act of protest.

-The glory came as quickly as it went.
+The glory went as quickly as it came.

-Smith graduated from college and went on to play professional football for the Cincinnati Bengals for three seasons.
+Smith graduated from college and played professional football for the Cincinnati Bengals for three seasons.
 Afterwards, he became a track coach and sociology professor at Oberlin College in Ohio, and later Santa Monica College in California.

 Contrary to popular belief, their medals were not confiscated after being suspended and sent home from Mexico City.
 Smith was inducted into the U.S. National Track and Field Hall of Fame a decade later, in 1978.

-Standing up for what is right is not always easy or gratifying in the end.
-A lot of times, those who were brave enough to take a stand never received their flowers or apologies.
-Being on the right side of history often means being hated and feared by the majority and, somewhere down the line, those who were on the wrong side admit to it.
-Being on the right side of history can also mean staring death in the face by the hands of those most resistant to change, those whose hands are drenched in blood, those who try to wipe them clean by naming the murdered heroes.
+Standing up for what is right is not always easy or gratifying.
+A lot of times, those who were brave enough to take a stand never receive their flowers or apologies.
+Being on the right side of history often means being hated and feared by the majority but, somewhere down the line, those who were on the wrong side admit to it.
+Being on the right side of history can also mean staring death in the face by the hands of those most resistant to change, those whose hands are drenched in blood.

-Advocating for social justice is a gory war that will endure until justice is served and equity is enacted.
+Advocating for civil rights is a gory war that will endure until justice is served and equality is enacted.